 Companies that plan for the future tend to be less risky than those that stick to business as usual.
 Vale has shown that it’s dedicated to changing the mining industry, regularly implementing practices that enhance sustainability.
 It also is increasing production capacity by as much as 30% with new plants.

 Because Vale operates in three different segments of metals and mining, its offerings are diversified, which lessens risk.
 The company also understands the environmental regulations and restrictions that are impacting the mining industry and appears to be taking steps to minimize its impact by, for example, using energy-efficient, wind-powered ships that operate with rotating sails.

-With nearly 80 years in operation, Vale has proven to be very adaptable, signaling that it will likely be around for a long time.
-Stable companies may not offer the highest stock returns, but they do serve as reliable investments for a low-risk portfolio.
+With nearly 80 years in operation, Vale has proven adaptable, signaling that it will likely be around for a long time.
+Stable companies may not offer the highest stock returns, but they do serve as reliable investments for a lower-risk portfolio.

-Given the rising price and mixed views, you might want to consider holding off on buying shares of VALE right now.
+Given the volatile price and mixed views, you might want to consider holding off on buying shares of VALE right now.

 If you are interested in commodities, now is a good time to get into the market.
-Financial experts are predicting inflation in the future, which is favorable to commodities.
-VALE is a stable company with steady returns, which makes it a good buy.
+The economy is experiencing significant inflation, which is favorable to commodities and could make Vale a good buy.

 What are commodities?